 This field indicates the number of preallocated tokens for translation requests that have been granted.
 The number of translation tokens granted is equal to the value of this field plus one.

-The value of this field must not be greater than the value of the TOK_TRANS_REQ field in the DTI_TBU_CONDIS_REQ message.
+When the value of STATE is 1, the value of this field must equal the value of the

+TOK_TRANS_REQ field in the DTI_TBU_CONDIS_REQ message that initiated the connection.